Ian Moss: 2005–present: Solo career continued

 In December 2009 Cold Chisel reconvened for a gig at Stadium Australia.
 In October 2010 Cold Chisel appeared at the Deni ute muster.
 Alongside their old work they premiered new material and announced they were working on another studio album.
 Recording of Cold Chisel's album, No Plans, was disrupted when Steven Prestwich was diagnosed with a brain tumour and died on 16 January 2011, aged 56.
 In October the group replaced Prestwich with former Divinyls drummer, Charley Drayton, and the album was issued in April 2012.
 Aside from lead guitar and backing vocals, Moss provided lead vocals on two tracks, "Too Late" and "Summer Moon".
 Cold Chisel supported the release with a national tour and then, in June, with performances in London.

 In 2012 he made a guest appearance on the TV soap opera, Neighbours, playing a gig at Charlie's Bar.
 The episode was broadcast in the United Kingdom in October.
 In May that year Australian Guitar magazine listed Moss at number-three on their Definitive Top Ten Australian Guitarists of All Time.
 In January 2013 Moss, as a solo artist, joined the Red Hot Summer Tour, headlining that tour was Barnes.
 During June Cold Chisel announced they were in a recording studio.
 Moss followed with his own Australian tour starting in July.

 In March 2018, Moss released Ian Moss, his first solo album of all original material in 22 years.
 The album peaked at number 11 on the ARIA Charts.

 He performed at the 2021 NRL Grand Final, singing "Flame Trees" alongside Kate Miller-Heidke, before performing his solo hit "Tucker's Daughter".

+In July 2023, Moss released his eighth studio album Rivers Run Dry.
+The album will be supported by a national tour commencing in August 2023.